TimmyMC/Schema.NET/README.md

 ## What is Schema.org?

 [schema.org](https://schema.org) defines a set of standard classes and their properties for objects and services in the real world.
-This machine readable format is a common standard used across the web for describing things.
+This machine-readable format is a common standard used across the web for describing things.

 ## Where is Schema.org Used?